Y4cine/MetaNode/PROJECT_OVERVIEW.md

 - `NodeTree`

 ## Key Architectural Changes (July 2025)
+- **CustomSplitter and CustomSplitterHandle** are now used for all splitters (main, content, per-panel):
+    - Prevents full collapse, always shows a visible, labeled handle.
+    - Draws a label for collapsed regions (rotated for horizontal splitters).
+    - Label dynamically reflects the content of the hidden/collapsed panel, or uses explicit label from addWidget.
+    - Robustly saves/restores layout state as ratios.
+    - Visually clean, theme-aware, and does not overlap content.
+    - All code is maintainable, modular, and documented.
+    - Debug code and unused imports removed, docstrings added, linter warnings minimized.

 ### 1. Modularization & Manager Classes
 - **MainWindow** is now a thin coordinator.
 All major logic is delegated to manager classes: